KONOS Kidlets (Grades 1-3)A directed co-op for ages 6-10

 What is KONOS Kidlets?

 KONOS KIDLETS is a program designed by Carole Thaxton for grades 1-3 (ages 6-9).
 The children meet once a week 9:15-2:45.
-They are instructed by two experienced teacher-moms.
+They are instructed by three experienced teacher-moms.
 Meanwhile, moms meet for 1 hour 9:15-10:15 with Carole Thaxton for weekly support (babies and toddlers may attend).

 This class is more than a playgroup but less than a formal program requiring homework.
 Appropriate for this age group, it is cooperative enjoyment and enrichment while absorbing new information and skills, readying them for more formal learning in KK.
 We hope to keep their interest and enthusiasm, not sap the delight of learning.